If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

-This week we travel to the Wyndham Championship, played at Sedgefield Country Club in Greensboro, just 100 miles north-east of Quail Hollow and still in North Carolina.
+This week we travel to the Wyndham Championship, played at Sedgefield Country Club in Greensboro in North Carolina.
 It's a milestone for the Tour as it signifies the final tournament of the regular season.
 That means that the Wyndham is critical for a couple of key reasons:

-Over on the European Tour, Paul Williams has some picks for the Paul Lawrie Match Play and Fiji International - you can read his preview here.
+Over on the European Tour, Paul Williams previews the Nordea Masters - you can read his thoughts on that event here.

 Course Guide: Sedgefield is an original Donald Ross design which has typical Carolina course overtures.
-A short par 70 by modern standards, the course still favours longer hitters with accuracy from the tee also being rewarded.
+A short par-70 by modern standards, the course still favours longer hitters with accuracy from the tee also being rewarded.
 Ultimately streaky scorers have got the job done here, with scoring being dictated solely by the firmness of the greens when wind isn't a factor.
 Champion Bermudagrass greens were laid for the 2012 renewal and they undoubtedly run faster than the tired Bentgrass putting surfaces they replaced, particularly if conditions remain dry.
-But as the greens have settled, scoring continues to improve.
+But as the greens have settled, scoring continues to improve with -21/259 and -22/258 being the latest winning totals.

 Sedgefield Fairway Widths (yards): Below are the fairway widths for Sedgefield CC and how they compare to recent courses that we've seen on Tour: